-For four months, the suffering and inhumanity of war have devastated Ukraine and her people.
-Nearly 5 million people have fled the country since Russia invaded.
-Another 7.8 million have fled the combat zones, relocating to safer areas within Ukraine.
+For seven months, the suffering and inhumanity of war have devastated Ukraine and her people.
+More than 7 million people have fled the country since Russia invaded.
+Another 7 million have fled the combat zones, relocating to safer areas within Ukraine.
 Europe has not seen a humanitarian crisis this big since World War II.

 The needs are extraordinary, and the Church is playing a central role, saving lives, relocating refugees, as well as providing food, shelter, and much-needed pastoral care.

 “The Church was the first to react,” states Yuriy Kulakevych, a Ukrainian pastor who oversees international relations for the Ukrainian Pentecostal Church.
 “From the first day of the war, we had 601 vehicles, mainly buses and vans, that were evacuating people from the war zones.
 Our brothers from Baptist and independent churches did the same.”